Skip to main content

 The grant may take the following forms:

 This means that the grant will reimburse a fixed amount, based on a lump sum or financing not linked to costs.
-The lump sum amount are calculated in accordance with the methodology set out in the lump sum decision and using the detailed budget table/calculator provided (if any).
+The lump sum amounts are calculated in accordance with the methodology set out in the Commission's decision authorising the use of lump sums and unit costs under Erasmus+ Programme 2021-2027 [pdf] and using the detailed budget table/calculator provided (if any).

 It could be:

-1. budget-based Lump Sum Grants: The amount will be fixed by the granting authority on the basis of the estimated project budget, the result of the evaluation and a funding rate fixed in the Call (Part B of this Guide).
-The estimated budget must comply with the basic eligibility conditions for EU actual cost grants (for actions managed by the EACEA, see AGA — Annotated Grant Agreement, art 6)
+1. budget-based lump sum: The amount will be fixed by the granting authority on the basis of the estimated project budget, the result of the evaluation and a funding rate fixed in the Call (Part B of this Guide).
+The estimated budget must comply with the basic eligibility conditions for EU actual cost grants (for actions managed by the EACEA, see AGA — Annotated Grant Agreement, art 6).

-2. prefixed Lump Sum Grants: The amount is prefixed by the granting authority in the Call (Part B of this Guide).
+2. prefixed lump sum: The amount is prefixed by the granting authority in the Call (Part B of this Guide).

 The financing mechanism applied under the Erasmus+ Programme in most cases provides grants based on the reimbursement on the basis of unit costs or lump sums.
 These types of grant help applicants to easily calculate the requested grant amount and facilitate a realistic financial planning of the project.